SassConf/sassconf.github.io/source/blog/2015-07-15-submission-stats.markdown

 This is an interesting post, I swear!
 Crunching the numbers for the 2015 submissions was actually very eye-opening and exciting, so please don't close this post before you start!

-First, we had an ton of submissions this year! **TODO how many submissions did we have last year?**

-> In 2015 we had 81 total submissions, over NN from 2014.
+We had 81 total submissions in 2015!

 * Discussions: **5**
 * Lightning Talks: **27**